Hit enter after type your search item

 SQL GROUP BY

-Using Where clause with GROUP BY query
+Using WHERE clause with GROUP BY query

-In this example, I set the criteria by using the where clause in above SELECT statement.
 So, we will get the SUM of salaries for the employees who got paid 3500+.
 The records with less than this value will not be included in the SUM function.
-See the query and table output and you may compare the result with above output:

 SQL query: